 1. Consider Your Timing

-If you feel that they are on the young side to jump ship, there are some options that can help you prolong their crib time until everyone is good and ready to give the big beds a go.
-A crib safety tent could be one option for preventing jail breaks.
-You could also consider securing your twins in toddler sleep sacks to keep their nocturnal mobility to a minimum.
-These temporary stop gaps can be quite helpful, especially if you have anything coming up that may disrupt your routine, such as holidays or travel.
-When you are prepared to move on, there are several good children’s books on the market to ease the transition.
+If you feel that they are on the young side to jump ship, there are some options that can help you prolong their crib time until everyone is ready.
+Consider securing your twins in toddler sleep sacks to keep their nocturnal mobility to a minimum.
+These temporary stop gaps can be helpful, especially if you have anything coming up that may disrupt your routine, like holidays or travel.

 2. Consider Your Setup

-Each family will have a different set up and dynamics to consider.
-First, you will want to assess your baby proofing plan.
-Your main priority is safety, so you will want to ensure that furniture is secure, doors can be kept childproof, outlets are safe, and climbing opportunities are minimized.
-You may also want to shuffle around toys so reduce the amount of mess they can make.
+Each family has a different set up and dynamics to consider.
+First, you will want to assess your baby-proofing plan.
+Your main priority is safety!
+You will want to ensure that furniture is secure, doors are childproofed, outlets are safe, and climbing opportunities are minimized.
+You may also want to rearrange toys to reduce the mess they can make.
 Keep the twin bedroom mostly as a place for sleep.

 If you want to go ahead and invest in the beds they will have for years to come, you have a few options.
 You may start out with the mattresses on the ground until they are comfortable sleeping in an adult sized bed without rolling off.
 If you want to start off with a more permanent setup with a traditional bedframe, invest in a good bed rail to keep them safe.
 Inflatables ones are even available or you could also do the pool noodle hack where you wedge the noodles under the sheet to prevent a tumble.